highchair/artinruins-com/_property/providence-national-bank.md

 The building had been officially determined a contributing structure to the architectural and historical significance of the Downtown Historic District, which is listed on the National Register of Historic Places.
 The building at 90 Westminster arguably would have been eligible for National Register listing on its own merits.
 It was significant because of its quality as an example of a Georgian Revival commercial architecture of the early 20th century, and the fact that it was built to be the headquarters of Rhode Island’s oldest bank.

 Two blocks on the second story had two dates carved: 1791 and 1929.
 1929 was the date the building was constructed while 1791 most likely denotes the incorporation of the Providence National Bank Company.
 At the time that it was built (1929), it was noted for its expansive use of glass.
 Later, in 1937, it was called one of the best modern commercial buildings in the state.
 In 2005 it was demolished for the 110 Westminster project, which was never built.

+***

+_From the National Register nomination form for the Downtown Providence Historic District, prepared by William McKenzie Woodward, Principal Historic Preservation Planner, 1984_

+100 Westminster **Providence National Bank Building** (1929, 1950): Howe & Church, architects.
+Colonial Revival; 3-story, brick-sheathed, structure with flank-gable roof on Westminster façade and flat roof on Weybosset elevation; irregular plan.
+Westminster façade — three bays with arcaded first story below stone string course; serlian-motif window in center of second story flanked by simple rectangular windows; dentil cornice; three dormers with triangular and segmental-arch pediments, paneled balustrade at crest of roof.
+Weybosset elevation — five bays with projecting center pavilion; arcaded first story; quoined corners and rectangular windows with splayed keystone lintels on second and third stories; broad entablature; gable end with oval window on center pavilion flanked by balustrade with urns.

+Built to house the Providence National Bank, formed by the 1920 merger of the Providence Bank and the Merchants National Bank, the building replaced the Lyceum Building (1858).
+Through corporate mergers, it developed first to Union Trust Company and later to the Industrial National Bank (now Fleet Bank) following corporate mergers in the 1950s.
+The building now houses Fleet Bank’s Trust Department.
+Providence National Bank Building is a well designed small building that adds variety to the streetscape through its almost domestic scale; its form and detail evoke the early residential neighborhood in the area.

 ### In the News